 If you decide now is the time that you want respect in your home, let your children know a change is coming.
 Announce this change only once.
 Let them know:

 “From this point forward, expect Mom and Dad to be a bit different.
 We will only answer you or respond if your words and attitude are respectful.
 Otherwise, we will walk away or simply ignore you.
 We will be waiting for respect, and with that…will come an answer.
 You can keep speaking disrespectfully, but nothing you want will come your way.
 Please understand that.
 Also, it has to be real, not a fake voice or sassy version.
 Only real respect will get a real response.
 After today, we won’t remind you of this.
 You will have to figure it out.
 Any questions?”

 3. Be An Impeccable Model Of Respect (Or Forget The Simple Plan For Respect).

 Too often I get emails or meet with parents who want a respectful home, yet they often get frustrated and end up speaking with an attitude to their children.
 This simply can’t work.
-If we give ourselves permission to be disrespectful when feeling stressed or frustrated, why wouldn’t our children learn to do the same?
+If we permit ourselves to be disrespectful when feeling stressed or frustrated, why wouldn’t our children learn to do the same?

 4. Manage Your Expectations: It’s Not Instantaneous; Learning Takes Time.

-If you have been responding and answering children who are demanding, snarky or disrespectful, then this will take awhile.
+If you have been responding and answering children who are demanding, snarky, or disrespectful, then this will take a while.
 The older the child, the longer the learning curve.
 The more oppositional or defiant the child, the longer it takes.

 But they will get it.
 Just stick to the simple plan; be patient and allow for learning.
 Respect is inevitable.